What Crisis? For Donald Trump's Base, It's Full Speed Ahead

 Even some fellow Republicans are expressing alarm.

-And they sniffed at charges that Trump, now the world's most powerful man, is refusing to moderate the aggression, impulsiveness and sniping that defined his 2016 campaign which ended in shock victory.
+They sniffed at charges that Mr Trump, now the world's most powerful man, is refusing to moderate the aggression, impulsiveness and sniping that defined his 2016 campaign which ended in shock victory.

 He gave emphatic approval of Trump's combative tone with the press and his hasty policy steps including his controversial executive order restricting immigration.

-"I am totally ecstatic that a Republican president has the b***s -- the fight in him -- to push back against not only fake news," but the political establishment, said Migdalski, proudly displaying his red "Built Trump Tough" shirt.
+"I am totally ecstatic that a Republican president has the guts - the fight in him - to push back against not only fake news," but the political establishment, said Mr Migdalski, proudly displaying his red "Built Trump Tough" shirt.

-But supporters are aware that they too provide the energy, adulation and respect on which Trump feeds -- a symbiotic relationship that was on full display in Melbourne.
+But supporters are aware that they too provide the energy, adulation and respect on which Mr Trump feeds - a symbiotic relationship that was on full display in Melbourne.

 "I think he needs this.
 Everyday he hears hatred and negativity each time he turns on the TV," said Tammy Allen, a self-employed independent distributor in Melbourne who was in the rally crowd with three friends holding "Women For Trump" signs.